AlperKaanSahin/expiry/README.md

 - Node.js 18+
 - MySQL
 - npm
-- Expo Go or Android/iOS Emulator
+- Expo Go or Android/iOS Emulator (or an EAS development build for native modules like camera/Sentry)

 ### Backend